| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 scriptPubkey: <pkR> OP_CODESEPARATOR OP_CHECKSIGVERIFY

-It would then be possible to compute the pkR
+It would then be possible to compute the pkR as being the recovered pubkey

 from the transaction without signing the inputs, effectively committing to the

-information in the same manner as OP_CHECKTEMPLATEVERIFY
+information in the same manner as OP_CHECKTEMPLATEVERIFY.

 In a segwit type transaction, this is not possible (without additional modifications) because the scriptPubkey always commits to the entire pubkey, preventing pubkey recovery techniques.

-is furthermore insufficient to emulate OP_CHECKTEMPLATEVERIFY
+SIGHASH_NOINPUT is furthermore insufficient to emulate OP_CHECKTEMPLATEVERIFY

 as the TXID can be malleated by modifying the scriptSig(s) in the transaction,